hern42/LinuxNerding/README.md

 ## Latex
 So I got (almost) bullied back into using LateX and it is still totally fantastic.
+It needs to be installed via `apt install texlive` and having a look at which one (there are different metapackages depending on the needs, mine are fairly simple so I installed the basic one and will manage packages individually if needed be).

+As a small reminder `pdflatex xx.tex` is how to make the pdf, basic.

 I discovered that the addons packages are also managed from inside it if one uses the `TexLive` distribution.
 The magic command is `tlmgr` (obviously for texlivemanager) and there is a bunch of stuff that can be done such as `tlmgr update --list` that gives you the list of upgradable packages installed.
 Nifty.
 It pretty much acts as a dedicated `apt`.
+There is a `tlmgr init-usertree` to run the firs time...

 ## What next?